TakiShiwa/donate-with-upi/README.md

 ## How to Use 🛠️

 Seamless integration!
-Simply choose a button, copy its URL, and paste it into your project's README, website, or application using markdown or HTML image syntax.
+Simply choose a button from `Button` , copy its URL, and paste it into your project's README, website, or application using markdown or HTML image syntax.
 Use SVG format for better quality.

 ### Example Buttons
 <p align="center:">